Line: Lines are marks made by a pointed tool: brush, pencil, pen, etc. Lines can vary in width, direction, curvature, length, or color.

 I chose this picture because the colors are very vibrant and it just looks balanced.

-Contrast is created by using elements that conflict with one another.
+Contrast: Contrast is created by using elements that conflict with one another.
 Often, contrast is created using complementary colors or extremely light and dark values.
 Contrast creates interest in a piece and often draws the eye to certain areas.
 It is used to make a painting look interesting.

 I chose this painting because it looks really interesting and I like the contrast of the picture.